 2. Carpal Tunnel Syndrome is Extremely Common

-Carpal tunnel syndrome is the most common type of upper extremity nerve entrapment, and it’s estimated that between 3-6% of adults(opens in a new tab) in the US develop carpal tunnel syndrome each year.
+Carpal tunnel syndrome is the most common type of upper extremity nerve entrapment, and it’s estimated that (opens in a new tab) in the US develop carpal tunnel syndrome each year.
 Women tend to have carpal tunnel syndrome diagnosed more often than men.
 The reasons for this aren't concrete: it could be related to the size of many women's wrists, or that women tend to do more repetitive hand motions as part of their work.

 3. Carpal Tunnel Can Be Caused by Repetitive Motions